 BSc MB ChB MRCPCH MRCGP

 Dr Emily Kelly first came to work at Claremont Medical Centre as a GP Registrar in August 2009.
 Having taken a degree in psychology before going on to train as a doctor, she joined the team as a Salaried GP here, working 4 sessions a week, Tuesday and Thursday morning and all day on a Friday.
 Dr Kelly retains a special interest in Paediatrics.

 In her spare time she enjoys art, DIY and being a mum to her children.

 Dr Ratti qualified as a doctor in Liverpool in 1993.
 Since then she has worked in a diverse range of areas both in Australia and in the UK, including General Practice, Research and as a GP in Accident & Emergency.
 She is passionate about General Practice and has a special interest in paediatrics and gynaecology.
 Dr Ratti works here as a Salaried GP two sessions on a Wednesday and one session on a Thursday.

 |Dr Rachel Harrington (f)|

-Outside of the surgery she enjoys music, travel and is kept busy looking after her 2 young children.
+Outside the surgery she enjoys music, running and is kept busy looking after her 2 young children.